lucia-auth/lucia/documentation/src/pages/learn/basics/create-users.md

 }
 ```

-## Store additional user data
+## Store user attributes

 By default, Lucia will store the user id, provider id, and the hashed password (if a password is provided).
 The components of the provider id - the provider name and identifier - are not stored in its own column, and is combined so as to be stored in a single column.
-Storing additional data of the users is not automatically supported and some minimal work is needed to configure your database.
-Lucia will throw an error if the provided user data violates a unique constraint of a column.
+You can add additional columns to the `user` table to store the user's attributes.
+Lucia will throw an error if the provided user data violates a unique constraint of a column as well when creating and updating `users`.
 Refer to [Store additional user data](/learn/basics/store-additional-user-data) for more information.

 ```ts
 import { auth } from "$lib/server/lucia";